dorchard/dorchard.github.io/advice/exams.md

 title: "Exam advice"
 ---

-(by Dominic Orchard, School of Computing, University of Kent, 2018)

 **Disclaimer**: this advice is non exhaustive, and every piece of advice might not suit you.
 At least, I hope it helps you to think about how you can develop your own strategy for exam preparation.

 My top tip is to see exams as *formative* rather than purely about assessment.
 This is an opportunity to force yourself to learn a topic deeply, which will then benefit you in the future, rather than a box ticking exercise to get a fancy piece of paper at the end.
 This will orient your attitude to maximising your potential.

 Exams are hard.
 They occupy a short space of time in your whole life but they can have a big impact on the rest of it, so make the most of them.
 Study well and study wisely.